Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 CirclePage `CircleSurfaceItems` can set `CircleProgressBarSurfaceItem` and `CircleSliderSurfaceItem`.
 `CircleProgressBarSurfaceItem` represents Circle ProgressBar.
 `progress1` at XAML code represents the outer circle of following image. `progress2` represents the inner circle.
-If you use CircleProgressbar, you do not need to set the `RotaryFocusTargetName` property of CirclePage.
+If you use CircleProgressbar, you do not need to set the `RotaryFocusObject` property of CirclePage.
 When `Value` property is increased or decreased, circle object extends or shrinks the following to the `Value` property.

 `CircleProgressBarSurfaceItem` has the following properties: